johnkerl/miller/README.md

 % mlr --csv filter '$status != "down"' mydata.csv
 ```

 This is something the Unix toolkit always could have done, and arguably always should have done.
-It operates on key-value-pair data while the familiar Unix tools operate on integer-indexed fields: if the natural data structure for the latter is the array, then Miller's natural data structure is the insertion-ordered hash map.
-This encompasses a **variety of data formats**, including but not limited to the familiar CSV.
+It operates on **key-value-pair data** while the familiar Unix tools operate on integer-indexed fields: if the natural data structure for the latter is the array, then Miller's natural data structure is the insertion-ordered hash map.
+This encompasses a **variety of data formats**, including but not limited to the familiar **CSV**.
 (Miller can handle positionally-indexed data as a special case.)

 Features: